thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

 ## Plugins

-Thingsboard Plugins allow you to configure and customize system behavior.
+ThingsBoard Plugins allow you to configure and customize system behavior.
 Although plugins are able to process messages from Rules, they also provide APIs to integrate with your server-side applications.
 With Plugin you can:

  - process messages from devices
  - process REST API calls from server side applications
  - communicate with server-side applications using websockets.
- - communicate between instances of the same plugin in the Thingsboard cluster using asynchronous RPC calls.
+ - communicate between instances of the same plugin in the ThingsBoard cluster using asynchronous RPC calls.
  - persist and query events, telemetry data, and device attributes.

  ![image](/images/user-guide/plugin-api.svg)